Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Git.md

 `sudo` permission is required to modify `/etc/hosts`.
 Make sure to back up the original `/etc/hosts`.
 The script will update the content between the line from `# GitHub520 Host Start` to `# GitHub520 Host End`, without deleting or modifying anything else.
 :::

-The following is an example of modifying the `/etc/hosts` file:
+The following is an example of a modified `/etc/hosts` file:

 ::::{toggle}
 ```bash